Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Return students to the “Guns and Ships” lyrics on their Guns and Ships handout.
+Show slide 10 and explain to students that annotating text is a close reading strategy.
+Have students return to their Lyrics handout.
 Tell students that they will be working with their groups to annotate the lyrics of “Guns and Ships” using their knowledge of the Battle of Saratoga, the French Alliance, and the Revolutionary War in general.
+Review the first annotation on the Lyrics handout together as a model of what they should do.

 Once groups have completed their annotations, call on groups to share a few of their annotations with the class.
 Determine how many examples you want to hear from each group based on your timing.